ronen567/just-the-docs/docs/backawards-propogation.md

 Where the superscript [l], l=[1,L], denotes the layer.

 To solve Eq.
-4 we need to find the Cost finction's derivatives for all layers' coeffcients.
+4 we need to find the Cost finction's derivatives with respect to all layers' coeffcients.
 To make it, we will use the Backward propogation algorithm, as explained next.

 ## Backwards Propogation Algorithm

+Our challenge is to find the derivatives of the Cost function derivatives with respect to all weight and bias.
+To do that, we will use the derivative chain rule.
+Let's start with the last layer, denoted by l=L.